dcortales/compute_fsle_ftlv/README.md

 # Computation of 2D Lagrangian Variables from Velocity Fields

 This repository provides a Fortran module, ftlv_fsle_pdua_iv.f90, for computing Lagrangian trajectories, finite-time Lagrangian vorticity (FTLV), and the finite-size Lyapunov exponent (FSLE) from velocity fields.
-The script compute_ftlv.py reads and selects the velocity fields before passing them to the Fortran module for processing.
+The scripts compute_fsle.py and compute_ftlv.py read and select the velocity fields before passing them to the Fortran module for processing and save snapshots of the newly created lagrangian variables.

 ## Installation and Usage